gbmhunter/blog/content/electronics/components/voltage-level-translation/_index.md

 `\(I_{OFF}\)` is activated when one or more of the power rails is at `\(0V\)`.

-{{% img src="74lvc1t45-diodes-inc-voltage-translator-pinout.png" width="300" caption="The pinout for the single bit Diodes Inc 74LVC1T45Z6-7 voltage translator in the SOT-563 package[^bib-diodes-inc-74lvc1t45z6-7-ds]." %}}
+{{% figure src="74lvc1t45-diodes-inc-voltage-translator-pinout.png" width="300" caption="The pinout for the single bit Diodes Inc 74LVC1T45Z6-7 voltage translator in the SOT-563 package[^bib-diodes-inc-74lvc1t45z6-7-ds]." %}}

 #### TXB0104